jimvickery/rails_w_react_crud/README.md

-# Reat on Rails App with CRUD
+# React on Rails App with CRUD

 ## Building a CRUD interface with React and Ruby on Rails